-- General information, like the service market type, the selected certification scheme, and the assurance level. - A list of assets, lined with the defined asset types, approximate number of similar assets, and expected loss if Confidentiality, Integrity or Availability of these assets is compromised (see Figure 2) - The information about implemented requirements of the selected certification scheme, e.g., EUCS (see Figure 3).
+- General information, like the service market type, the selected certification scheme, and the assurance level (see Figure 4). - A list of assets, lined with the defined asset types, approximate number of similar assets, and expected loss if Confidentiality, Integrity or Availability of these assets is compromised (see Figure 5). - The information about implemented requirements of the selected certification scheme, e.g., EUCS (see Figure 6).